syntithenai/opensnips/snips-react-satellite/README.md

 - implements the tts  server elements of the Snips hermes mqtt protocol using native voices or falling back to speak.js javascript tts generation.

-    - By default the first voice from speechSynthesis.getVoices() is used or if no voices are available falls back to speak.js to generate audio.

-    - Preferred voice can be set in the configuration panel.
+- implements application server listening for hermes/intent/# to build applications that run in the browser in response to speech commands.
+    - eventCallbacks and intents make it easy to customise and build applications without thinking about MQTT.

-- long press or right click to show configuration page to select volume, tts voice, hotword.
+- long press or right click to show configuration page to configure volume, text to speech, hotword and notifications.

 - logs showing asr transcripts, intent and tts plus audio recordings for each asr transcript.

+- decomposed React components allow flexibility in implementing voice features in a web application.

 ## BUGS/TODO

-- update gain nodes on config change
-- hotword reload on config change

-- memory overrun -  this.setState(this.state);

-- random mqtt dropouts
-    - WebSocket connection to 'ws://localhost:9001/mqtt' failed: A server must not mask any frames that it sends to the client.
-    - mqttws31.min.js:36 WebSocket connection to 'ws://localhost:9001/mqtt' failed: Invalid frame header
-    - index.es.js:149 ["  SERVER onConnectionLost:AMQJS0008I Socket closed."]

-- check autoplay compatibility index.es.js:467 The Web Audio autoplay policy will be re-enabled in Chrome 71 (December 2018).
-Please check that your website is compatible with it. https://goo.gl/7K7WLu

 - test/debug multi platform support (developed with Chromium on Linux)
     - Android
         - firefox works but sometimes glitchy.
+Fail on first attempt.
         - chrome gives warning, mic access on https only (not localhost) TODO test this.
         - edge seems to work but doesn't
     - Linux